federicovolponi/waybar-tailscale/README.md

 waybar-tailscale.sh --status "#a6e22e" "#f92672"
 ```

-The first being the color of active nodes, the second the color of inactive nodes. defaults are respectively `green` and `red`.
+The first is the color of active nodes, the second the color of inactive nodes.
+Defaults are respectively `green` and `red`.

-### Adding Ip to the tool tip
+### Adding IP to the tooltip

-By default no ip address will be shown in the tool tip.
-If you want to see the `ipv4` or `ipv6` adress simply pass the string to the script.
+By default, no IP address will be shown in the tooltip.
+If you want to see the `ipv4` or `ipv6` addresses, pass one of the following arguments to the script:

 ```bash
 waybar-tailscale.sh --status "#a6e22e" "#f92672" 'ipv4'